ASIA MARKETS: Asian Markets Sink On Trade-deal Worries, Weak China Export Data

 China's General Administration of Customs reported that exports fell 20.7% in February , compared to the prior year, reflecting weaker demand.
 Economists polled by The Wall Street Journal expected the value of overseas shipments to drop by only 6%.

-The Shanghai Composite index tumbled 3.3%, logging its worst one-day percentage loss for the year so far, while the smaller-cap Shenzhen Composite dropped 1.6% and Hong Kong's Hang Seng lost 1.7%.
+The Shanghai Composite index closed down 4.4%, logging its worst one-day percentage loss for the year and its worst session since October, while the smaller-cap Shenzhen Composite dropped 3.8% and Hong Kong's Hang Seng lost 1.9%.

 The Kospi in South Korea fell 1.3% and Australia's S&P/ASX 200 dropped 0.9%.